dscamiss/manic/README.md

 For concreteness, suppose that the optimizer is vanilla SGD, so that one gradient descent iteration is
 $\theta_{t+1} \leftarrow \theta_t - \alpha_t \nabla_\theta L(\theta_t)$, where $\alpha_t$ is the learning rate.
 Generally
 speaking, the learning rate scheduler needs to be tuned to select the base learning rate.
-This amounts to searching (by some process, usually *ad hoc*) for a scale factor $\sigma$ such that $\theta_{t+1} \leftarrow \theta_t - \sigma \alpha_t \nabla_\theta L(\theta_t)$ has good convergence properties.
+This amounts to searching for a scale factor $\sigma$ such that $\theta_{t+1} \leftarrow \theta_t - \sigma \alpha_t \nabla_\theta L(\theta_t)$ has good convergence properties.
+The search process is usually *ad hoc* and involves multiple training runs.

-Mechanic *automatically* selects the scale factor at each gradient descent iteration.
-The selection process is entirely on-line, and comes with fairly strong theoretical guarantees with respect to convergence properties.
+In contrast, Mechanic automatically selects the scale factor at each gradient descent iteration.
+The selection process is completely online during training, and comes with fairly strong theoretical guarantees with respect to convergence properties.
 The cost is computational overhead, which is not severe since Mechanic is a first-order method (it only uses model parameters, gradients, and simple derived quantities).